8-Stage Learning Design Framework

-How have the personal profiles of students evolved over the duration of the current course?
+- How have the personal profiles of students developed over the duration of the current course?

-- What cultural differences have you dedicated and how have these been treated, as challenges or as opportunities?
+- What cultural differences have you detected and how have these been treated, as challenges or as opportunities?

 - How has the epistemological profile of your cohorts changed over time?